 Raible in Seattle, who have ascended to the play-by-play chair for their respective broadcast teams.

-Hence, from his rookie year with the Browns in 1976 through the 2017 season Logan has been
+Hence, from his rookie year with the Browns in 1976 through today, Logan has been

 associated with the NFL as player and broadcaster for 37 years, one of the longest such tenures in NFL